SteveSanderson/Blazor/README.md

 ### Could something like this really be practical?
 How big would the apps be to download?

 Yes, it could be practical.
-A "hello world" app that runs Razor in the brower with this template is around 300KB, which is smaller than typical apps from some other single-page-app (SPA) frameworks.
+A "hello world" app that runs Razor in the browser with this template is around 300KB, which is smaller than typical apps from some other single-page-app (SPA) frameworks.
 That 300KB includes everything: the small .NET runtime, core libraries, application code, and wrapper libraries needed to bootstrap and interop with the WebAssembly code.

 That's before any real optimisation attempt.
 If there was a proper attempt at code stripping to remove all non-called corlib code, it could get smaller.